-The Statements of Revenues, Expenses and Changes in Net Position present the revenues collected and earned and expenses paid and incurred during the fiscal year.
+The Statements of Revenues, Expenses and Changes in Net Position present information on how the Board's net position changed as a result of the years' operations.

 The Statements of Cash Flows report cash from operating activities, capital and related financing activities, and investing activities, and are presented using the direct method.